Serving

 Writing the Non-anonymized Expertise and Access (E&A) Document

 As part of the DAPR process, NExScI is requiring that proposers submit an Expertise and Access (E&A) document in addition the anonymized Science Program.
-The E&A document is non-anonymized and must use this template in either (Word) or (Latex.)
+The E&A document is non-anonymized and must use the following template, provided in (Word) or (Latex.)
 See the Call for Proposals for detailed information on the sections in the E&A document.

 Team Expertise